8309h/mapi.com/README.md

-# Task Manager App
+# Welcome!
+To Mapi.com

-Welcome to Mapi.com !
+Welcome to Mapi.com!
 This is a Flask-based web application designed to help users manage their tasks effectively.

 ## Table of Contents